WPMedia/arc-themes-blocks/blocks/triple-chain-block/README.md

 # `@wpmedia/triple-chain-block`
-_Fusion News Theme triple-chain block.
+_Fusion Theme triple-chain block.
 Utilizes bootstrap's three column approach on anything but small size.
 Takes in a number of how many items to be put in column one and two.
 The rest go in column three.
 Negative numbers here will yield nothing._

 ## Acceptance Criteria
 - Places features within the Triple Chain within three equal columns.